Adv-2005/pdf-qa-rag/pdf-qa-app/README.md

 ↓
 Agentic RAG
 ↓
-Corrective RAG
+Hybrid Search
 ↓
+Conversational Memory
+↓
+Observability
+↓
 Self-Correcting Systems
 ```

-The objective is to understand how production-grade AI applications are built from first principles rather than relying solely on pre-built abstractions.
+The objective of this project is to understand how modern AI applications are built from first principles rather than relying solely on pre-built abstractions.